warnert33/hello-world/README.md

 # hello-world
 Just another repository

 My name is Terick Warner and I am currently a student at Ivy Tech.
+I like basketball and video games.